 Consumer price index is used to measure macroeconomic stability.
 Macroeconomic stability may be an important factor for the development of the stock market.
 It is expected that the higher the macroeconomic stability the more incentive firms and investors have to participate in the stock market.
 The stock market in countries with stable macroeconomic environment is expected to be more developed.
 Consistent with previous studies inflation has been used as a measure of macroeconomic stability.
 Although there is no agreement on the relationship between macroeconomic stability and stock market development, it is argued that higher levels of macroeconomic stability encourage investors to participate in the stock market largely because the investment environment is predictable.
 Furthermore, macroeconomic stability influence firms profitability, and so the prices of securities in the stock market is likely to increase.
 Investors whose investments are experiencing a capital gain are more likely to channel their savings to the stock market by increasing their investments, and so this will enhance stock market development.
 This variable is proxied with consumer price index.
-The selection of these variables was based upon the present value model (PVM) theory and literature discussed.
-This study investigates the effect of macroeconomic variables on stock market performance in emerging economies for the period 1996 to
+The selection of these variables was based upon the price much, the solution of mose variables was based upon the present value model (PVM) theory and literature discussed.
+This study investigates the effect of macroeconomic variables on stock study investigates are closed of macrosconomies for the period 1996 to market performance in emerging economies for the period 1996 to

 The technique used to estimate the coefficients of the linear regression model is the least squares method.
-Although the ordinary least squares (OLS) estimator is consistent in the presence of a serial correlation in the error term and it is well known that the OLS estimator contains the so-called second-order bias.
+Although the regression model is the load squares (institut, annough the ordinary least squares (OLS) estimator is consistent in the presence of a serial correlation in the error term and it is well known that the OLS estimator contains the so-called second-order bias.
 Focus is on the dynamic ordinary least squares (DOLS) estimator instead of fully modified OLS estimators (FMOLS).
-The Newey-West estimates are also used to correct for the heteroskedasticity and serial correlation in the results.
+The Newey-West stimates are also used to correct for the heteroskedasticity and serial correlation in the results.